LittleNewton/firmline/README.md

-# FirmLine: a Generic Pipeline for Large-Scale Analysis Of Non-Linux Firmware
+# FirmLine: a Generic Pipeline for Large-Scale Analysis of Non-Linux Firmware
-Associated paper (Master's thesis) [is on GitHub](https://github.com/thezeroalpha/msc-thesis).

 ## Prerequisites